GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/verify-firewall-rules.md

 ### Success Reason

-Firewalls are correctly configured and are not blocking the health check probes.
+Firewall rules are correctly configured and are not blocking health check probes for backend service {bs_url}.